-Name, Address, Age and Position(s) with Company (1) Term of Office and Length of Time Served (2) Business Experience and Principal Occupation; Directorships in Public Corporations and Investment Companies Public Directorships Held by Director During the Past Five Years John O. Niemann, Jr. Age: 56 Director Since 2012 Mr. Niemann has served as a director and Chairman of the Audit Committee of Gateway Energy Corporation since June 2010.
-He is the president and chief operating officer of Arthur Andersen LLP, and has been since 2003.
+John O. Niemann, Jr. Age: 57 Director Since 2012 Mr. Niemann served as a director and Chairman of the Audit Committee of Gateway Energy Corporation from June 2010 until December 2013 (when the company went private).
+Since June 2013, he has served as a Managing Director of WTAS LLC.
+He is also the president and chief operating officer of Arthur Andersen LLP, and has been since 2003.
 He previously served on the administrative board of Arthur Andersen LLP and on the board of partners of Andersen Worldwide.
 He began his career at Arthur Andersen LLP in 1978 and has served in increasing responsibilities in senior management positions, since 1992.
-Mr. Niemann has served on the board of directors of many Houston area non-profit organizations, including Strake Jesuit College Preparatory School (past chair of the board), The Regis School of the Sacred Heart (past chair of the board), The Houston Symphony, The Alley Theatre and Taping for the Blind, Inc. He graduated with a bachelor of arts in managerial studies (magna cum laude) and a masters in accounting from Rice University and received a juris doctor (summa cum laude) from the South Texas College of Law.
+Mr. Niemann has served on the board of directors of many Houston area non-profit organizations, including Strake Jesuit College Preparatory School (past chair of the board), The Regis School of the Sacred Heart (past chair of the board), The Houston Symphony, The University of St. Thomas, The Alley Theatre and Taping for the Blind, Inc. He graduated with a bachelor of arts in managerial studies (magna cum laude) and a masters in accounting from Rice University and received a juris doctor (summa cum laude) from the South Texas College of Law.

 We believe Mr. Niemann's significant experience in the public accounting industry, including 35 years in various capacities at Arthur Andersen LLP makes him well qualified to serve as one of our directors.
 Drawing on this experience, Mr. Niemann is able to provide valuable insights regarding our investment strategies, internal controls, and financial reporting.
 In addition, through his experience serving on the board of directors of another public company, Mr. Niemann has previous experience in the requirements of serving on a public company board.
-8

-Name, Address, Age and Position(s) with Company (1) Term of Office and Length of Time Served (2) Business Experience and Principal Occupation; Directorships in Public Corporations and Investment Companies Public Directorships Held by Director During the Past Five Years Gregory R. Geib Age: 47 Director Nominee Effective July 1, 2013 Mr. Geib has served as President and Chief Executive Officer of Windsor Foods since July 2005, where he has lead the growth and development of the business from a \$40 million regional manufacturer and marketer to a \$900 million consumer products business with leading brands.
-Mr. Geib has a strong operating background, which includes new product and brand launches, plant startups and closures, and the development of strategic partner relationships.
+Director and Chairman of Audit Committee, Gateway Energy Corporation Gregory R. Geib Age: 48 Director Nominee Since

+Mr. Geib has served as President and Chief Executive Officer of Windsor Foods since July 2005, where he has lead the growth and development of the business from a \$40 million regional manufacturer and marketer to a \$900 million consumer products business with leading brands.
+Mr. Geib has a strong operating background, which includes new product and brand launches, plant startups and closures. and the development of strategic partner relationships.
 In addition, Mr. Geib has extensive financial and transactional experience.
 He has led multiple acquisitions and divestitures of different business units while at Windsor Foods.
 Prior to joining Windsor Foods, from September 1993 to June 1998, Mr. Geib served as the Executive Vice President of PGI International, a manufacturer of specialty valves and safety equipment.
 From 1989 to 1991, Mr. Geib was employed by the General Electric Company.
 Mr. Geib received his Masters of Business Administration from the J.L.
 Kellogg Graduate School of Management, Northwestern University, and graduated cum laude from the Wharton School, University of Pennsylvania with a Bachelors of Science in Economics.